ArtiomSu/Asus-ROG-Phone-2-RGB/README.md

 This app also has some extra features not found on the asus stock app ( See links bellow for each feature ).

+#### And yes the LEDs can light up during a phone call you just need to select your phone app in the "select which apps trigger notifications" setting, its as simple as that.

 If you are using stock rom please disable any led effects in the built-in app as both apps will try to write different data at the same time causing unexpected results.

 Works on Android 10,11,12 stock and custom roms.
 Stock android 9 rom doesn't work and will never work as the rgb driver doesn't react to changes on android 9.